Skip to content

 This is where setting objectives and key results (OKRs) come into play.

+Objectives for executive assistants are different from typical office objectives.
 We’ll show you the different ways to approach OKRs and goal setting, and which ones work best for busy executive assistants who want to be able to track performance and see measurable improvement as needed.

 If you want to jump directly to our example OKRs, click here.